C-Tracy/ScriptingForBiologists/PythonVirtualEnvironments.md

 Okay if you are new to supercomputers, you will want to go through documentation provided, however this should be sufficient to explain the differences between virtual environment options provided below.

-#### Anaconda Virtual Environments
+### Anaconda Virtual Environments
 First, we will create a python virtual environment using **anaconda**.
 In this example I create a virtual environment called genome_env2, in which I install useful genomics packages using bioconda.

-First load a version of python installed with anaconda:
+First load a version of python installed with anaconda, this will be specific to your machine:
 ```
 module load python/anaconda
 ```

-This next step will tell the program to create a local package directory rather than the default global setting (which you do not have permissions for)
+This next step will tell the program to create a local package directory rather than the default global setting (which you do not have permissions for in a supercomputer):
 ```
 export CONDA_PKGS_DIRS=~/.conda/pkgs
 ```